 Some companies and government job training programs offer a budget or funding for job training.
 We have had students funded both through government and corporate funding programs.
 Usually all that is needed is to download and print the School of Voiceover / Voice Results brochure, provide it to your representative and follow their directions on procedures for getting funding for your training.

-To get work, the first step after professional training is to get a demo of your voice that you can send to agents, producers, casting directors, and clients.
+To get work, the first step after professional training is to get a samples of your voice that you can post online and send to agents, producers, casting directors, and clients.

 How do you REALLY succeed?